Projects per year

 Personal profile

-Nikki is a mixed methods researcher with expertise in both quantitative and qualitative analysis, who's areas of work focus around health psychology, behavioural and implementation science and public and community health.
+Nikki is an experienced mixed methods researcher and chartered/health psychologist with expertise in both quantitative and qualitative analysis, who's areas of work focus around health psychology, lifestyle behaviour change and behavioural science, with particular interests and expertise in nutrition related eating behavours.

-• the design, development, evaluation and analysis of complex multiple health behaviour change interventions
+- The design, development, evaluation and analysis of complex health and lifestyle behaviour change interventions and programmes

-• teaching and training (undergraduate and postgraduate levels, course development, delivery [face to face and online] and bespoke related adhoc design and delivery to all public and private sector organisations and companies)
+- teaching and training (undergraduate and postgraduate levels, course development, delivery [face to face and online] and bespoke related adhoc design and delivery to all public and private sector organisations and companies) in the fields of lifestyle behaviour change and client based communication skills

-Nikki offers expertise in teaching and training to support behaviour change in practice, to raise the confidence of workforce individuals and enable them to have successful conversations around lifestyle behaviour change (i.e. healthy eating, physical activity, weight, alcohol consumption, smoking).
+- To raise the confidence of workforce individuals and enable them to have successful conversations around lifestyle behaviour change (i.e. healthy eating, physical activity, weight, alcohol consumption, smoking)

-Nikki has a passion for everyone to gain an understanding of what factors influence behaviour, and strategies that can assist in helping to change lifestyle behaviour.
-Particularly, how we can provide support to individuals through the adoption and implementation of Behaviour Change Techniques (BCTs), particularly self-regulatory strategies (goal setting, action planning, coping planning, problem solving, and self-monitoring) to enable everyone to feel empowered to make thier own positive lifestyle choices.
+- For individuals to help gain an understanding of what factors influence their own behaviour, and strategies that can assist in helping to change lifestyle behaviour to enhance empowerment in individuals to make thier own positive lifestyle choices.

 Academic Background